popsim-consortium/stdpopsim/docs/development.rst

     $ pytest --cov-report html --cov=stdpopsim tests/

-this will output of directory of html files for you to browse test coverage for every file in `stdpopsim` in a reasonably straightfoward graphical way.
+this will output a directory of html files for you to browse test coverage for every file in `stdpopsim` in a reasonably straightfoward graphical way.
+To see them, direct your web browser to the `htmlcov/index.html` file.
 You'll be looking for lines of code that are highlighted yellow or red indicated that tests do not currently cover that bit of code.